 - whether other drugs are taken around the same time

 - the strength of the drug (varies from batch to batch)

 - the environment (in which the drug is taken).

 The individual effects and toxicity of each dissociative can vary greatly between each person using them.

 Many dissociatives have general depressant effects including drowsiness, slow ineffective breathing, pain relief, anesthesia, and loss of muscle control, as well as cognitive and memory impairment.

 Amnesia is an often-reported side effect.
 Some dissociatives affect dopamine release and the opioid systems of the body and may produce euphoria.5

 The effects of dissociatives can vary but generally speaking they are short acting, depending on the specific type of dissociative.
 The following may be experienced during this time:

-Large regular doses of ketamine have been found to cause ‘ketamine bladder syndrome’ a painful condition that requires ongoing treatment.
+Large regular doses of ketamine can cause ‘ketamine bladder syndrome’, a painful condition that requires ongoing treatment.
 Symptoms include difficulty holding urine and incontinence, which can cause ulceration in the bladder.
-It is essential that any person suffering from ketamine bladder syndrome cease using the drug and see a health professional.7,8

-The inhalation of nitrous oxide commonly called nangs is considered to be relatively harmless, but regular long term use can produce a deficiency of vitamin B12 which may cause nerve damage and some types of anaemia.7
+Inhaling nitrous oxide (nangs) is considered to be relatively harmless.
+But, regular long-term use can cause vitamin B12 deficiency, which can lead to nerve damage and some types of anaemia.8